kruprog/curve_patcher_888/readme.txt

 This script overwrites your file!!!
 Offsets hardcoded in this script are correct only for files with sizes exactly as specified in comments.
 Files sizes and offsets depends on ROM version.
-I used files from the last ROM.
+I used files from the newest ROM.